 Employee engagement is based on trust and commitment between both the employee and the organisation.
 After all, the relationship between all employees – from the boardroom to the front desk – is most productive when it’s cohesive.

-Employers know that a ‘positive company culture’ matters.
+Employers know that a positive company culture and corporate behavior matters.
 It helps you to hire the right talent (and keep it, too).
 However, it’s extremely difficult to ‘force’ the unity required to make everyone work happily together.
 Rather, you need to passionately foster a positive environment and understand how your workforce ticks.

 Emotions and behaviours can be socially contagious.
 Just one disengaged employee can be enough to set off a ‘domino effect’ in the workplace, leading to the fragmentation of a previously inclusive work environment.